Multi-Modal Learning meets Genetic Programming: Analyzing Alignment in Latent Space Optimization: Experimental Analysis

 \section{Experimental Analysis}

-To address the hypotheses outlined above, we pose two research questions. \begin{itemize} \item Does SNIP's LSO actively exploit the learned alignment, or does optimization occur independently of cross-modal relationships?
-(Verifying H1) \item Is the learned alignment fine-grained enough to support symbolic search, or does it only capture coarse behavioral similarities?
-(Verifying H2) \end{itemize} We answer these questions through two complementary studies.
+To address the hypotheses outlined above, we pose two research questions : (a) Does SNIP's LSO actively exploit the learned alignment, or does optimization occur independently of cross-modal relationships?
+(Verifying H1), and (b) Is the learned alignment fine-grained enough to support symbolic search, or does it only capture coarse behavioral similarities?
+(Verifying H2).
+We answer these questions through two complementary studies.